Welcome to today's edition of the Rush 24-7 podcast.

 The Russians have these giant bear bombers.

-They are propeller driven, they're prop-driven bomber, they carry nuclear weapons.
+They carry nuclear weapons.

 They flew up to 39 miles off the coast of California, Mendocino County, on July 4th.

-Good morning, American pilots, and welcome to your day of independence.
+And one of the pilots of the Russian bear bomber, good morning, American pilots, and welcome to your day of independence.

-It was a taunt.
+Was a taunt.

-They got within 39 miles with nuclear.
+They got within 39 miles.

-Iran depends on the Chicoms, depends on the North Koreans a little bit and Russia.
+Iran depends on the CHICOMs, depends on the North Koreans a little bit, and Russia.

 So is our thinking, hey, we better get involved in this because they're going to get there anyway.